Cemetery Preservation Projects

 Since 2009, the Vienna Historical Society has been overseeing a multiyear cemetery preservation project.
-Vienna Township has three historic cemeteries: Dunlap, Doud, and Vienna Center.
 Each gravemarker in each cemetery has now been documented and photographed.
 Repairing, resetting, and cleaning gravestones are ongoing activities.

 A Brief History of Vienna Historical Society's Cemetery Preservation Efforts

 Seven volunteers documented the Doud Cemetery on Saturday, May 30, 2009.
 (The excellent doughnuts from the Fractured Prune, coffee, great weather, and good spirits helped the cause!)
-The Society was featured in this article in the Warren Tribune-Chronicle.
-For more on the cemetery project read these Tribune-Chronicle articles from 30 May and 31 May (featuring an image of Lauren Worona and Society member Pamela Klinger).
+For more on the cemetery project read the Tribune-Chronicle articles from May 30 and May 31, 2009.

-In August 2009 Laura Worona completed the documentation of the Dunlap Cemetery.
+In August 2009 Laura Worona, Youngstown State University intern, completed the documentation of the Dunlap Cemetery.
 Huzzah!

 Society members gathered at the Township Green Gazebo on Saturday, September 19, 2009, and worked at the Township Cemetery from 9 A.M. until they were just too darn tired.
 Nearly 300 markers were documented and photographed!
 The Society thanks all the volunteers for their good cheer and energy: Vicki Anzur, Heidi Brown, Pam Clower, Warren Clower, Stephanie Durig, Michele Garman, Rachel Gibbs, Christen Higgins, Carol Novosel, Pamela Klinger, Donna J. Schieffer, Shirley Selbe, Shirley T. Wajda, and Lauren Worona.
 Thanks also to Ruth W. Miller, Sally Mazer, and Phil Pegg for their support!
-See the write-up in the Warren Tribune-Chronicle (25 September)!
+See the write-up in the September 25, 2019 Tribune-Chronicle!

 On April 27, 2010, the Society welcomed Ms. Worona at its monthly meeting.
 Ms. Worona offered an update on her research.
-(See the Warren Tribune-Chronicle article on the event here.)
-Ms. Worona reviewed through an illustrated lecture the lengthy gravemarkers and memorials documentation process undertaken over the last year by Society members, the Mathews Key Club, and members of the community.
-(Ms. Worona's PowerPoint presentation may be viewed here.)
+(See the Tribune-Chronicle article) Ms. Worona reviewed through an illustrated lecture the lengthy gravemarkers and memorials documentation process undertaken over the last year by Society members, the Mathews Key Club, and members of the community.
 Many of Vienna's founding families are to be found in the inscriptions on the stones but there is also a long-forgotten potter's field.
-She also discussed the styles and materials of markers and memorials and offered recommendations for the much-needed repairs to several important stones.
-Ms. Worona and her research were also featured on the Youngstown State University Website!